 Recommending we should all learn how to question and talk to ourselves, Willkay explains “it sounds crazy, but especially now a days with everything going on, you need to talk to yourself first to make decisions before you reach out to the world for it to make decisions for you.”

-Self-Reflection toolkit to deal with distraction
+Self-Reflection toolkit to deal with distraction workshop

-With Ellen Donnelly, founder of The Ask
+Co-designed with Ellen Donnelly, founder of The Ask

 27 Oct 2020